 What are Canvas Power Apps?

 Canvas Power Apps get their name from the visual canvas that greets users when they decide to create this type of Power App.
 It looks rather like an empty Power Point slide and provides a background on which to drag and drop various elements (controls, actions, images, objects).
-Thus, Canvas apps are true low-coding apps.
+Thus, Canvas apps are true low coding apps.
 They do not require coding know-how.
-However, understanding how Excel operations work and some experience with web and application surfaces is useful.
+However, understanding how Excel operations work and having some experience with web and application surfaces is useful.

 Users have full control over every single aspect of the resulting app, including size and formatting of its components.
 Since Canvas apps allow for a high degree of creativity and flexibility, no two Canvas apps are exactly the same.

 Canvas apps are chiefly used for mobile devices.
 They are not responsive by design and there are only two basic layout options – portrait or landscape.

 This type of Power App is not restricted to a particular data source.
 There are around 200 connectors available to integrate existing data easily, among those SharePoint, Microsoft 365 or Dynamics 365.

 Once created, Canvas business apps can easily be shared with the rest of the organization.

 Canvas Power Apps use cases

 Canvas apps are generally used to create simple apps with a particular purpose, such as:

 - Event registration